juliordzcer/crazyflie/crazyflie_demo/scripts/README.md

 The desired trajectories are stored in `setpoint.py` and `setpoint.py`.

-### Joystick
-Joystick configuration is stored in `joystick.py`

-### Attitude Controller
+### External Position

-The operation of the `select_controller.py` code is to change the attitude controllers, without having to change the firmware.
+The position of the Crazyflie is determined using VRPN and sent through the VRPN.py program.

-### Leader information for multi-agents
-In order to send the necessary information for multi-agent controllers, from the leader to the followers, in the `publish_info_leader.py` script, create a topic to send the leader's acceleration.